 Inside the glasses on the right side, there’s a tiny, highly precise projector, which has an incredible number of precision optics inside that outputs a ray of light, a spot from the projector that’s two microns across, a very tiny, precise spot that scans out of the glasses onto the holographic element on the prescription lens.
 It sends rays of light and pixel by pixel, it reflects off the holographic element directly onto the eye.

-The Focals are designed to be used with a combined accessory, the Loop smart ring.
-There are no touch controls, and hence the loop is needed to interact with the Glasses.
+The Focals come with a combined accessory, the Loop smart ring.
+Because there are no touch controls, the loop is necessary to interact with the Glasses.
 No camera.
 The Loop features a five-way joystick, an optimal interface for the Focals

 - Visual Summaries